-This project was established in conjunction with Grampians Medicare Local to look at improving health outcomes, supporting patients and reducing demand on existing health infrastructure and services by looking at world-best practice in eHealth technology to deliver innovative and sustainable solutions for our region.
+This project was established by Committee for Ballarat in conjunction with the then-Grampians Medicare Local to look at improving health outcomes, supporting patients and reducing demand on existing health infrastructure and services by looking at world’s best practice in e-health technology to deliver innovative and sustainable solutions for our region.

 Since its establishment in December 2012, the Maximising eHealth Technology (MeT) project has supported a range of important outcomes and achievements.
 These have included the bringing together of the various health and related agencies across the Grampians and Wimmera regions, which has resulted in a greater sharing of information, collaboration and alignment of objectives in e-health.
 Significant inroads have also been made in areas such as secure messaging.

 Following a project review in late 2016, and meetings/discussions with various stakeholders, it was agreed that the most effective way of delivering the best outcomes for Ballarat and the region was to take a more strategic rather than project-based approach.
 It was recommended to the Board that the MeT project team be wound up.